markjacksonfishing/katacoda/secure/secure-policy-editor/step7.md

 ![Define Actions](/sysdig/courses/secure/secure-policy-editor/assets/image09.png)

-For our example choose to 'Pause' the container and send an email notification.
+For our example choose to 'Stop' the container and send an email notification.
 Optionally you may create a capture, although captures are out of scope of this particular lesson.

+Please note that in order to receive email notifications, you must enable the email notification channel in your Sysdig Secure account.
+See Setting > Notifications.